kubernetes/kubernetes/docs/devel/faster_reviews.md

 ## Final: Use common sense

 Obviously, none of these points are hard rules.
 There is no document that can take the place of common sense and good taste.
-Use your best judgement, but put a bit of thought into how your work can be made easier to review.
+Use your best judgment, but put a bit of thought into how your work can be made easier to review.
 If you do these things your PRs will flow much more easily.